Romyshufman/romy-maya-volatilty-effect/README.md

 # 0004_Ido_Set-size_effects
 This experiment is aimed at studying <b>the effect of WM load manipulation on outcome-irrelevant value assignment</b>.

-You will find here a JavaScript implementation of the paradigm containing a dual task of 2-armed bandit and a change detection task.
+You will find here a JavaScript implementation of the paradigm containing a <b> dual task of a  2-armed bandit and a change detection task</b>.

 You will also find here a simple simulation and a replication of a conceptually similar paradigm.